What if I told you that you don't know how to think?

 To do this effectively, most problems need to be reorganised.

-To demonstrate insightful reorganisation - grab a piece of paper and draw nine dots as so:
+To demonstrate insightful reorganisation - grab a piece of paper and draw nine dots in three columns of three to create a square shape.

 In this example, our minds default to gestalt principles of closure and proximity and interpret that a. the dots are a group, and b. imply they form a square, thus giving us the impression that the working space is constrained to the square – even though the task expresses no limitation of the sort, it’s purely a constraint devised by the mind and is not a part of the problem.